-- Shared Transfer: a comfortable and still affordable option to get from the airports to the city is to book a shared-ride airport transfer.
-Book shared transfer from Midway Airport here or book shared transfer from O’Hare Airport here.
+- Private Transfer: the most comfortable option to get from the airports to the city is to book a private ride airport transfer.
+Book a private transfer from O’Hare Airport here.

 Find more information at Chicago Transit official page.

 How many days should you spend in Chicago?

 The windy city is a really large city and there are many places to visit so I recommend staying for a minimum of 3 days in Chicago.
 I spent a total of 5 days in the city and would have stayed more.
 I think 4 days in Chicago is the perfect lenght for visiting the city’s main attractions without a rush.